dalelotts/electiontracker/README.md

 #ElectionTracker
-This was Written as a class project while I was attending UWEC in 2005.
-I have since stopped working in .Net
+This was written as a class project while I was attending UWEC in 2005.
+I haven't worked in .Net since.

 This application was written for the Eau Claire office of Wisconsin Public Radio (WPR).